MICHELLE CICCARELLI LERACHFounder

-After working as an editor at Travel + Leisure magazine, Jane Bills received her MBA in Entrepreneurial Management and formed a retail food startup with an Italian partner.
+Jane Bills is the Director of Communications for Atilano, a socially-responsible craft coffee company based in Solana Beach that uniquely blends California and Latino coffee cultures.
+Atilano goes “beyond the cup” by pledging 5% of sales to charitable organizations that support youth education, the environment, and the arts.
+In 2007 Jane received her MBA in Entrepreneurial Management from the University of Wisconsin–Madison and formed a retail food startup with an Italian partner.
 She launched the website Let There Be Bite, dedicated to the importance of home cooking and healthy food choices, and soon became an advocate for organic and non-GMO food.
-Before that, she lived in Bologna, Italy, for three years and attended cooking school, working as a cook in both Italy and the United States.
+Before that, she worked as an editor at Travel + Leisure magazine in New York City, and and trained as a cook in both Italy and the United States.

 Kendall Chavez grew up in Long Beach, CA and went on to graduate from the University of Colorado with a Bachelor’s Degree in Business, a minor in Mathematics, and a Master’s Degree in Financial Accounting.
 After beginning her career at Sempra Energy, she shifted to tax preparation and strategy, where she excels in the complex challenge of minimizing tax liabilities within legal boundaries.
 Her firm, Taxes by the Sea, focuses on providing clear and effective tax strategies for creative business owners in the music video and advertisement production industries, making complex tax information accessible and manageable.
 Kendall enjoys being outdoors, training for obstacle course races (but rarely doing them), cooking, taking care of her plants, meeting any animal, and spending time with her husband, daughter, and dog.